ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Shotguns/Manual-Action Shotguns/Fouler Pump Shotgun No. 17(20G).md

 ---
 tags:
 - tags_needed
-- WIP WIP
 ---
 ## General Description
 The Fouler PSG-17(20G) is a popular pump-action shotgun.
-Affordable and reliable with good all-around performance the PSG-17 has been produced in enourmous quantities across its dozens of variants, and the 20G version is the most successful.
+Affordable and reliable with good all-around performance the PSG-17 has been produced in enormous quantities across its dozens of variants, and the 20G version is the most successful.

 ## Mechanics and Properties
 - [Size:](link tbd) Medium, 5